minzhang-1/fast-3d-object-detection/index.md

 The Backbone takes point cloud as input, and outputs the feature representation that is fed intothe box prediction network.
 Current state-of-the-art point-based methods such as PointRCNN [[11](https://arxiv.org/abs/1812.04244)] usually follow the architecture of PointNet++ [[10](http://stanford.edu/~rqi/pointnet2/)], which uses Set Abstraction (SA) and Feature Propagation (FP) as two basic modules, as backbones.
 The SA layers downsample points to gradually enlarge receptive field for better efficiency and effectiveness.
 The FP layers are used to upsample by broadcasting features from kept points to dropped points in the SA module.
 3DSSD [[6](https://arxiv.org/abs/2002.10187)] claims that the FP module is time consuming, limiting the efficiency of the whole framework.
 However, without FP layer, the foreground instances’ points will only occupy 51.8% when the total point number is downsampled to 512, which means half of the points are just background points.
 Therefore,they design a new sampling method called Feature-FPS (F-FPS), increasing the foreground points’proportion to 76.1%.
 In order to not affect the classification, we still need background points, therefore they split the points into two groups, one uses the F-FPS, the other uses D-FPS.
 This is the so-called fusion sampling.

 However, the commonly used SA module has one problem: they are usually multi-scale grouping (MSG) which is computational expensive.
 That is, after downsampling at each stage, we need to find multi-scale nearest neighbors set and then do MLP and max pooling on each set which is called local PointNet [[9](http://stanford.edu/~rqi/pointnet/)].
 After that, the features of every scale are concatenated and fed into a 1d convolution layer to obtain a certain number of features.
 In particular, the number of points is usually quite large at the first stage which costs significant time.
 Therefore, we are motivated to design a more efficient point-based backbone.
 When designing the backbone, we are inspired by RandLA-Net [[12](https://arxiv.org/abs/1911.11236)].
 The RandLA-Net [[12](https://arxiv.org/abs/1911.11236)] is a semantic segmentation method achieving state-of-the-art performances onlarge-scale point cloud, the key success of this method is its ability to handle millions of point cloud in realtime.
 The main change that we conduct in the backbone is that we replace MSG of local PointNet with a Dilated Residual Block (DRB) that is adopted in RandLA-Net [[12](https://arxiv.org/abs/1911.11236)].
-The comparison is shown in Fig. 2.
+The comparison is shown in Figure 2.

 <p align="center">
   <img src="/fast-3d-object-detection/doc/msg.png" alt='comparison 1' width="700"> <br>